dfinity/llm/examples/icp-lookup-agent-motoko/README.md

 1. **Ollama (Local)**: A free, self-hosted solution that runs on your local machine.
 Perfect for testing and development without any costs.

-2. **Groq API**: A cloud-based solution that can handle larger models that might be too resource-intensive for local machines.
-Requires an API key (free for testing).
+2. **OpenRouter API**: A cloud-based solution that can handle larger models that might be too resource-intensive for local machines.
+Requires an API key.
+Note: This used to Groq for v0.2.1 and lower.

 You can select your preferred backend by initialising the llm dependency through `dfx deps init` (see below for init arguments).